Safeguarding Children and Young People (Under 18) Policy

 5. DEFINITIONS

+5.4.
 Position of Trust is a legal term that refers to certain roles and settings where an adult has regular and direct contact with children.
-Examples of positions of trust include teachers, care workers, social workers.

 6. ROLES AND RESPONSIBILITIES

-The Designated Safeguarding Officer (DSO) is Stephen Hancock
+The Designated Safeguarding Lead (DSL) & Designated Safeguarding Person (DSP) Wales is Stephen Hancock – [email protected]

-The Deputy Designated Safeguarding Officer (DDSO) is Anishta Shegobin
+The Deputy Designated Safeguarding Lead (DDSL) is Anishta Shegobin – [email protected]

-The DSO and DDSO will be responsible for:
+The DSL and DDSL will be responsible for:

 • Managing the referral of cases of suspected abuse or allegations to the relevant agencies.